nikhiltri/datagrinder/README.md

 ## Installation

-1) In `pom.xml`, modify the property `jmagick.path.jar` to point to your system's JMagick JAR file.

-2) Add the following options to your Tomcat config, usually to `TOMCAT_HOME/comf/setenv.local`:
+1) Add the following options to your Tomcat config, usually to `TOMCAT_HOME/bin/setenv.sh`, or `/etc/sysconfig/tomcat7`:

     # Add options for JMagick to load properly
     JAVA_OPTS="$JAVA_OPTS -Djmagick.systemclassloader=no"

-3) From the command-line, type:
+2) From the command-line, run:

-    mvn package
+    mvn install

-4) Copy `target/datagrinder.war` to your Tomcat webapps directory.
+3) Copy `target/datagrinder.war` to your Tomcat webapps directory.
 For quicker deployment in the future, modify `deploy.sh` to use a utility script.